idaholab/moose/framework/doc/content/source/userobject/PostprocessorSpatialUserObject.md

 # PostprocessorSpatialUserObject

 The `PostprocessorSpatialUserObject` stores a postprocessor value inside a user object such that it gains a spatial position and can be used via `spatialValue()` API.
-This can be useful in a multi-app setup when we need to transfer postprocessor values from slave apps and have them live at a position where the sub-app exists.
+This can be useful in a multi-app setup when we need to transfer postprocessor values from sub apps and have them live at a position where the sub-app exists.

 ## Example of a Multi-App Setup

 !listing test/tests/userobjects/postprocessor_spatial_user_object/master.i

-!listing test/tests/userobjects/postprocessor_spatial_user_object/slave.i
+!listing test/tests/userobjects/postprocessor_spatial_user_object/sub.i

 !syntax parameters /UserObjects/PostprocessorSpatialUserObject